Digital diplomacy: Facebook diplomacy

 Facebook diplomacy is a user created hybrid of public diplomacy and citizen diplomacy as applied in the Facebook social networking platform.
 After some earlier informal use the term Facebook diplomacy was described at a New York conference on social networking and technology in December 2008.

 During the December conference in New York, the United States Undersecretary of Public Diplomacy, James Glassman said, "New technology gives the United States and other free nations a significant advantage over terrorists."
 In his presentation at New York's Columbia University Law School, he went on to illustrate how Facebook diplomacy and on-line activism created success through the use of Facebook groups and the use of the platform to create activism and cause global awareness relative to issues in Colombia against the infamous FARC rebels.

-Facebook ambassador may refer to Facebook Garage Ambassadors who are dedicated to the technical aspect of Facebook development.
-Research 'Facebook Developer Garage' and 'Garage-In-A-Box'.

 Opportunities in digital diplomacy

 The rise of social media as a tool in diplomacy has given way for states to strike up two-way or “dialogic" communication with other diplomatic actors and their foreign publics, compared to the one-way nature of traditional public diplomacy.
 While traditional diplomacy occurs offline in relative privacy, online diplomacy has allowed a multitude of actors to discuss foreign policy-making, increasing the impact of public opinion on the foreign policy agenda.

 This method of diplomacy provides additional avenues for other actors to engage in co-creation with influential people and organizations on multilateral diplomatic campaigns.
 An example of this would be the 2012-2014 Campaign to End Sexual Violence in Conflict launched by then British foreign secretary William Hague, which used a multi-channel digital and offline approach to engage UN organizations as well as states.
 A video featuring co-created content by Angelina Jolie, a UN Special Envoy, supporting the campaign managed to attract 15,000 views, compared to the foreign secretary’s similar video, which only attracted 400 views.

 This ability for states to listen to their audiences' perceptions of their foreign policy is considered another potential benefit of digital diplomacy.
 It can provide a new means for states who have severed formal diplomatic ties to collect information about each other’s foreign policy positions.
 For example, despite the states' strained diplomatic relationship, the U.S. State Department follows the Iranian president on Twitter.

 Access to social media as a diplomatic channel has also changed the relative influence of diplomatic actors from states thought to possess little hard power – or power achieved through material resources strength – amongst other diplomatic actors.
 A study done by Ilan Manor and Elad Segev in 2020 measured the social media mobility of ministries of foreign affairs and UN missions to New York, finding that states with less hard power could use social media to become “supernodes” in online diplomatic networks.
 This is also referred to this as the “theory of networked diplomacy”.